openthread/ot-docs/site/en/codelabs/openthread-simulation-posix/index.lab.md

 required for the devices to join the network.

 In this exercise, we will use the same two-node topology as before.
-For authentication, the Thread Leader will act as the Commissioner, the Thread Router as a Joiner.
+For authentication, the Thread Leader will act as the Commissioner, and the Mesh Extender as a Joiner.

 <img src="img/d6a67e8a0d0b5dcb.png" alt="d6a67e8a0d0b5dcb.png" width="624.00" />